Afirestriker/react-concepts-in-action/ReactJS-Tutorial/README.md

   * Refs make it possible to access DOM node directly within React.
   * It is common to create Refs within the constructor so that it can be reference throughout the class.
   * Possible Usescases:
-    * Usecase 1: To autofocus in input field on form load.
+    * Usecase 1: To autofocus an input field on form load.
     * Usecase 2: To fetch the input value.
   * Approach 1: Using React.createRef()
   * Approach 2: Using call back ref

+* Lesson 29 - Refs with Class Components
+  * File - **FocusInput.js**, **InputRef.js**
+  * The refs can be attached to the class component.
+But not to the functional components.
+  * Create a input ref and a class ref.
+Make the child component input field focus from parent component click handler.

 <br/>